AeloveRim/aeloverim.github.io/docs/Troubleshooting.md

 ## I can't block!
 The vanilla SkyrimVR method of blocking with a weapon (holding a weapon sideways), is disabled by default in favor of pseudo-physical parrying.
 If you are trying to use vanilla SkyrimVR blocking, first make sure you have enabled it in the optional Blocking/Parry mods.
 If you have and it's still not working, delete 'SkyrimCustom.ini' in 'Documents\My Games\Skyrim VR'

+## I can't save!
+The game won't allow you to save if you are currently in combat to help prevent save corruption.
+If you're sure you're not in combat, maybe your followers are ?

 ## My shadows keep moving/flickering!
 You probably changed the settings using the in-game settings menu.
 Any change in there, even minor, will mess up shadows, draw distances, and other things.
 See [Settings](Installation.html#settings).